 One of the first factors to consider is the availability of propane in your local area.
-Approximately 6,000 suppliers are available around the nation.
-Propane.com (run by PERC, the Propane Education & Research Council) can provide a list of the propane retailers in your region who can meet your fueling needs.
+There are thousands of suppliers available around the nation, and Propane.com (run by PERC, the Propane Education & Research Council) can provide a list of the propane retailers in your region who can meet your fueling needs.

-Switching to propane also necessitates an investment in a storage tank.
-These are usually buried underground.
+Switching to propane also necessitates an investment in a storage tank, which is usually buried underground.
 Propane.com notes that a 500-gallon tank generally is able to fuel an average four-bedroom home for a year.